 LIVE WEBCAM WITH DEER AND WILDLIFE IN PENNSYLVANIA

-To view more deer cams see our Live Deer and Elk Webcams page.
+To watch more live views of wild deer, visit: Live Deer and Elk Webcams

 More info: This is one of three cameras set up by Pixcams There is an automated feeder which delivers feed 3 times a day.
 The feeder puts out a small amount of cracked corn and sweet feed which attracts many species of wildlife.
 Most activity is seen generally in the morning and evening.